Jimmy Governor: Underwood's capture and fate

-On Tuesday July 24 Jack Underwood, walking without food or blankets, called at William Shaw's selection near Leadville.
-Claiming his name was 'Charlie Brown', Underwood said he had come from Wellington and hadn't eaten in three days.
+On Tuesday 24 July, Underwood, walking without food or blankets, called at William Shaw's selection near Leadville.
+Claiming his name was 'Charlie Brown', he said he had come from Wellington and hadn't eaten in three days.
 Shaw suspected his guest was one of the Breelong murderers and provided food and conversation while his wife proceeded to a neighbouring selection to seek assistance.
-Contact was made with a group searching for the fugitives who proceeded to Shaw's selection and captured Underwood without resistance.
-He was taken to the lockup at Leadville and guarded by civilians (as no police were present at the time).
+Contact was made with a group searching for the fugitives, who proceeded to Shaw's selection and captured Underwood without resistance.
+He was taken to the lock-up at Leadville and guarded by civilians (as no police were present at the time).
 Two days later Underwood, under guard, was taken by coach to the gaol at Mudgee.

-Jack Underwood was initially held in custody at Mudgee with the expectation the Governor brothers would be soon apprehended and a single trial held, but when that did not eventuate legal proceedings were initiated against him.
+Underwood was initially held in custody at Mudgee with the expectation the Governor brothers would be soon apprehended and a single trial held, but when that did not eventuate legal proceedings were initiated against him.
 On 18 August 1900 he was taken by train to Dubbo and thence to Gilgandra "in which district the principal witnesses reside".
 He appeared before the Gilgandra Police Court on August 22, charged with murdering members of the Mawbey family and Ellen Kerz at Breelong.
-Witnesses were examined and evidence presented and he was committed to stand trial for murder.
+Witnesses were examined and evidence presented, and he was committed to stand trial for murder.

-Jack Underwood was tried for the murder of Percy Mawbey at Dubbo on 2 October 1900 before Judge G. B. Simpson.
+Underwood was tried for the murder of Percy Mawbey at Dubbo on 2 October 1900 before Judge G. B. Simpson.
 The prisoner pleaded not guilty.
-Ethel Governor and Jacky Porter had been held in custody until the day before the trial, but the Attorney-General dropped the charges against them as their evidence was required for Underwood's trial.
-Ethel gave evidence at the trial but Jacky Porter and the boy Peter were withdrawn as witnesses as it was decided they did not understand the concept of an oath.
-The cousins Jack and Bert Mawbey, who survived the massacre, each gave evidence and both stated they had not seen Underwood among the assailants.
-After an hour the jury returned a verdict of guilty, but advised the court that "they could not come to a decision as to who struck the fatal blows on Percy Mawbey".
+Ethel and Porter had been held in custody until the day before the trial, but the Attorney-General dropped the charges against them as their evidence was required for Underwood's trial.
+Ethel gave evidence but Porter and Peter Governor were withdrawn as witnesses, as it was decided they did not understand the concept of an oath.
+The cousins Jack and Bert Mawbey, who survived the massacre, each gave evidence and stated they had not seen Underwood among the assailants.
+After an hour the jury returned a verdict of guilty but advised the court that "they could not come to a decision as to who struck the fatal blows on Percy Mawbey".
 Judge Simpson then passed a sentence of death on Underwood.

 Underwood waited months in the cell at Dubbo Gaol before he was hanged on 14 January 1901.

 Retribution

-On the evening of Sunday July 22, after the Governor brothers had separated from Jack Underwood, they were spotted at Slapdash Creek both riding bareback on a grey horse.
+On the evening of Sunday 22 July, after the Governor brothers had separated from Underwood, they were spotted at Slapdash Creek, both riding bareback on a grey horse.
 That night they were given food by Charlie Wade and spent the night in a hut near Wade's house on Tallawang Creek.
-In the morning they headed east towards the village of Ulan (13 miles north-east of Gulgong).
+In the morning they headed east towards the village of Ulan, thirteen miles northeast of Gulgong.